 - how it was prepared for examination under the microscope

-This section of the report is called the microscopic description, and explains what type of breast cancer you have based on the features seen.
+This section of the report is called the microscopic description, and includes features of the cancer visible under a microscope.
+It explains what type of breast cancer you have based on the features seen, and includes:

 Sometimes this will be a list at the end of the report, under the heading ‘Diagnosis’.